nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Energy-harvesting:** Pertaining to the function of energy harvesting, characteristic of nanogenerators.

-### Expanded Definition and Usage\nNanogenerators are at the forefront of developing sustainable and autonomous power sources, with applications that range from powering small electronic devices to enabling self-sustaining sensors and implants.
+### Expanded Definition and Usage:
+Nanogenerators are at the forefront of developing sustainable and autonomous power sources, with applications that range from powering small electronic devices to enabling self-sustaining sensors and implants.
 The integration of nanogenerators in these technologies not only eliminates the need for batteries, thereby reducing waste and maintenance but also provides a continuous source of energy harvested from everyday movements or environmental changes.
 This technology is particularly promising in the fields of wearable electronics, smart textiles, and self-powered biomedical devices, where compact, efficient, and eco-friendly energy solutions are critical.